 As I identify starting places, I’ll call out what type of reader I think the pick best suits, categorizing types of fans as follows:

 - I Know Them! – Familiar with mutants and the main characters, but haven’t read many/any comics

 - X-Gene Scholar – You’ve read plenty of X-Men Comics a while ago, but now want to catch up

-Keep in mind, that as you read current X-Men comics from the Dawn of X into the Reign of X and into the future, there *will* be references to other X-Men comics and history that you may not have read, and that I likely will not reference here.
+Keep in mind that as you read current X-Men comics from the Dawn of X into the Reign of X and the future, there *will* be references to other X-Men comics and history that you may not have read, and that I likely will not reference here.
 Don’t panic!
 This is ok!
-This is how comics work, and how they will always work, but generally there will be sufficient context in the story that you can get by.
+This is how comics work, and how they will always work, but generally, there will be sufficient context in the story that you can get by.
 And hey, if you want more, I’m breaking it all down on Krakin’ Krakoa on the Youtube channel weekly.

 As always, there are many more highly recommended X-Men stories than what you’ll see included here, and I’d encourage you to check out some of them via the links to CBH included throughout the site.
 In the meantime, these 10 picks will get you set on a path to X-Men fandom!

 Issues: House of X #1 to #6, Powers of X #1 to #6 (reading order here!)

 Type of fan it’s good for: 2, 3

 If you want to dive into the current era of X-Men comics, where the line is at in 2021 and for the foreseeable future, then the starting place is the House of X / Powers of X kickoff event, by Jonathan Hickman, Pepe Larraz, RB Silva, Marte Gracia, and team.
 The 2019 maxiseries was a watershed moment for Marvel, X-Men, and frankly the superhero comics genre, and it remains one of the most interesting blends of storytelling, sales, and planning in contemporary comics.